MellowNight/MellowNight.github.io/_posts/2023-01-13-BEInjector.md

 <br>

-1. The .text and .data sections of the DLL are large enough
+1. The .text, .rdata, and .data sections of the DLL are large enough
 2. The DLL is allowed to load by the the target process/game

 <br>

 &emsp;&emsp;I plugged Overwolf's signed OWClient.dll into my injector to use as a host dll.
 Overwolf is an overlay software used on pretty much every game, so Battleye and EasyAntiCheat will gladly accept its DLLs.
-Version 0.217.0.9 has a xxxkb .text section and a xxxkb .data section.
+Version 0.217.0.9 has a ~689 kb .text section, a ~231 kb .rdata section, and a ~95 kb .data section.

 <br>